vigoren/foundryvtt-simple-calendar/docs/Hooks.md

 [DateTimeChange](#datetime-change)|`"simple-calendar-date-time-change"`|This hook is emitted any time the current date is updated.
 [ClockStartStop](#clock-startstop)|`"simple-calendar-clock-start-stop"`|This hook is emitted any time the clock is started/stopped or paused.
 [PrimaryGM](#is-primary-gm)|`"simple-calendar-primary-gm"`|This hook is emitted when the current user is promoted to the primary GM role.
+[Ready]()|`"simple-calendar-ready"`|This hook is emitted when Simple Calendar is fully initialized and ready to take commands.<br/>**Note**: For GM's this can take a little longer as some additional checks are done to see which GM will be considered the primary GM

 ## Date/Time Change